orra-dev/agent-fragile-to-prod-guide/README.md

-# orra Workshop: From Fragile to Production-Ready AI Applications
+# From Fragile to Production-Ready Multi-Agent App

-This workshop demonstrates how to transform a fragile AI-powered Marketplace Assistant into a production-ready multi-agent application using orra.
+This guide demonstrates how to transform an AI-powered Marketplace Assistant into a production-ready multi-agent application using [orra](https://github.com/orra-dev/orra).

-## Workshop Overview
+## Overview

-We'll build a marketplace assistant that helps users find, purchase, and arrange delivery for products.
-Throughout the workshop, we'll progressively improve the application by addressing common production challenges in multi-agent AI systems.
+We'll explore how to build a marketplace assistant that helps users find and purchase products.
+This guide progressively improves the application by addressing common production challenges in multi-agent AI systems.

-## Workshop Progression: 3 Stages to Production Readiness
+## Guide Progression: 3 Stages to Production Readiness

 ### Stage 0: Monolith Agent
 - A marketplace agent found in [here](monolith-app)

 ### Stage 1: Multi-Agent Architecture
-- Build a distributed system with specialized agents and services
+- Build a distributed system with specialized agents and tools as services
-- Integrate with orra for orchestration
+- Integrate with orra for coordination, optimal performance, reduced costs and out of the box reliability
-- Implement efficient communication between components
+- Implement efficient communication between components with execution plans
-- Add reliability out of the box with automatic retries
-- Balance LLM agents with dedicated services for optimal performance

 ### Stage 2: Implementing Compensation for Reliable Transactions
 - Add compensation handlers for critical operations
 - Ensure system consistency during failures
 - Implement automatic recovery mechanisms
-- Maintain data integrity through transactional workflows

-### Stage 3: Domain Grounding to Prevent Plan Engine Hallucination
+### Stage 3: Domain Grounding for reliable Plan Engine planning
+- Ground all jobs and actions in your intended domain only
-- Define use cases with clear execution patterns
+- Define use cases with clear capability patterns
-- Map capabilities to actual services
-- Prevent hallucinated plans and invalid actions
+- Prevent hallucinated plans and invalid actions - before plans are executed

-## Workshop Components
+## Guide Components

 Each component demonstrates orra's capabilities:

-- **Product Advisor Agent**: LLM-powered recommendation engine
+- **Product Advisor Agent**: LLM-powered product recommendation engine
 - **Inventory Service**: Simulated inventory database with holds and releases
 - **Delivery Agent**: Estimates delivery times based on various factors
 - **Purchasing Service**: A product purchasing that creates orders, makes payments with occasional failures and notifies users